TMoCo/VulkanRenderer/README.md

 - [ ] basic material system (revise descriptor sets and pipelines)
 - [ ] Screen space ambient occlusion

 This is a long term project (like a lot of my projects).
+When I finish an important milestone on my other projects, I will return to this one.
 Conceptually, these features are not difficult to understand but adapting them to Vulkan adds some overhead to development time.

 ## Libraries I am using: